This pasta with lemon and asparagus recipe is easy and simple to make. In just less than 25 minutes this pasta recipe will be ready to serve.

-Meanwhile, in a bowl mix the milk, corn starch, pepper and lemon zest.
+- In a separate bowl mix the milk, corn starch, pepper and lemon zest.
 Mix well so there is no clumping.

-Take your chopped asparagus and add to the sauce and cook.
-I used frozen organic asparagus from the store and that worked fine.
+- Take your chopped asparagus and add to the sauce and cook.
+I used frozen organic asparagus from the store and they cooked right in the sauce.

 - Once the pasta is done, transfer pasta using tongs to the sauce adding any extra pasta water if it appears too dry.
 Always keep some pasta water off to the side.